 Themed Living Communities

 Living on campus is already the best way to get the full St. Mary’s University experience.
-And coming in fall 2017, junior- and senior-level students will have another exciting option as a new residence hall opens in The Village at St. Mary’s.
+Our newest residence hall, Périgueux, opened in Fall 2017 for junior- and senior-level students.

 Leies Hall also houses the Main Residence Life Office in Suites 101-105.

 There is a built in sink, closet, drawers, and desk, with a moveable twin bed and chair in each private room.

 Find more information, photos, and the specific location of Leies Hall on the campus map.

 Find more information, photos, and the specific location of Lourdes Hall on the campus map.